-- Changing company type: Withdraw existing registration and re-qualify the converted entity
+- For all situations: Withdraw existing registration and re-qualify the converted entity

 Conversions in California

-- Corporations can convert to any other type of California business company.
+- Corporations and LLCs can convert to any other type of California or foreign business

 What to File in California:

-- Converted company will be a domestic registered California company: File formation document reflecting conversion based on company type of converted company.
+- Converted company will be a domestic registered California company: File a specific formation form that reflects conversion.
+Forms vary based on entity type of converting and converted company.
 For example, if the resulting entity is a California LLC, file Limited Liability Company Articles of Organization – Conversion (Form LLC 1-A).

-- Converted company will be domestic to another state: (original company must be an LLC, LP or registered GP) File Certificate of Conversion (CONV-1A).
+- Converted company will be domestic to another state: File Certificate of Conversion (CONV-1A).